ItsCodeBakery/PlantPathalogy/README.md

 -  Classification with full visualization suite
 -  Modular design for ease of extension
 -  Plots are saved in `plots/` (ensure the directory exists)
+-  Feel free to contact me if you face any problem in running the code.

 ---